digime/digime-sdk-nodejs/guides/start.md

 ## Obtaining your Contract ID, Application ID & Private Key
 To access the digi.me platform, you need to obtain an AppID for your application.
 You can get yours by filling out the registration form [here](https://worlddataexchange.com/register).

-In a production environment, you will also be required to obtain your own Contract ID and Private Key from digi.me support.
+In a production environment, you will also need to obtain your own Contract ID and Private Key from digi.me support.
 However, for demo purposes, we provide example values.
-You can find example keys in our [example application](https://github.com/digime/digime-sdk-nodejs-example).
+You can find these example keys in our [example application](https://github.com/digime/digime-sdk-nodejs-example).

 ## Initializing the SDK
-Once you have the above, we can initiate the SDK.
+Once you have the above information, you can initiate the SDK.

 ```typescript
 import { init } from "@digime/digime-sdk-nodejs";